nandhu-SB/dwmsDataScrapper/README.md

+# DWMS WEBSCRAPPER v2
-# helloii Nandhu here,Detailed ReadMe docs generated from chat gpt becuse i was low on time,If you have any doubts first read this,then if you have any doubts read this again,And then if you have any doubts ,just contact me.Enjoy
+## helloii Nandhu here,Detailed ReadMe docs generated from chat gpt becuse i was low on time,If you have any doubts first read this,then if you have any doubts read this again,And then if you have any doubts ,just contact me.Enjoy

+### important points:
+#### use google chrome Version 104.0.5112.81 (Official Build) (64-bit), or else chrome driverumai match aakamatten.Download the mentioned version and then turn off the auto update in the google chrome settings
+#### aneeshettante login ithil .env akkathe public aakki vachittund,so use it carefully
+#### dwms_scrapper.py 21,22 lines
+user_data_dir = "C:/Users/nandh/AppData/Local/Google/Chrome/User Data"
+profile_name = "Profile 1"
+#### Ith ningalude systathile google profilumayit match aakkanam